data-integrations/wrangler/docs/directives/parse-as-csv.md

 }
 ```

-Now, let's apply the directive to see the results.
+Applying this directive:

 ```
   parse-as-csv body , true
 ```

-applying the above directive would result in record as show below
+would result in this record:

 ```
 {
   "body" : "07/29/2013,Consumer Loan,Vehicle loan,Managing the loan or lease,,,,Wells Fargo & Company,VA,24540,,N/A,Phone,07/30/2013,Closed with explanation,Yes,No,468882",